 Why HR is Important?

-any business, ensuring that its people are equipped, motivated, and supported
+In essence, HR is the backbone of any business, ensuring that its people are equipped, motivated, and supported

 to drive success.